 Your offset contributions go directly to the Community Climate Fund (CCF).
 This fund identifies and invests in projects that meet the following criteria:

 - Have a direct reduction on carbon emissions in Lancaster County

 - Build a more equitable society by helping to reduce the burden of climate change on the most vulnerable in our community

 - Are verifiable and traceable

-The Community Climate Investment Fund is a new approach to funding local climate projects.
+The Community Climate Fund (CCF) is a new approach to funding local climate projects.
 The vision of the fund is to provide a meaningful way for people to offset their emissions while directly investing in improving the environment in Lancaster County.

 A climate action plan is a step by step process to allow you to understand your carbon footprint and set meaningful goals to reduce your footprint over time.
 It is meant to be a tool to help your understand how to prioritize decisions in your life and tie them back to your impact on the world around you.